Route stack

 Trametes versicolor

-Turkey Tail (Trametes versicolor) is a realistic state-level profile for Indiana, where foragers look for it in dead hardwood branches and logs in nearly every forest type tied to elm bottoms, oak woods, and old pasture edges.
+Turkey Tail (Trametes versicolor) is a realistic state-level profile for Washington, where foragers look for it in dead hardwood branches and logs in nearly every forest type tied to Douglas-fir duff, alder bottoms, and wet cedar-hemlock forests.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. one of the most widespread medicinal polypores.
 It is usually gathered for teas, extracts, or study rather than for direct table use.
 Toxicity planning matters because not eaten as a table mushroom and should be separated from thicker false turkey tail look-alikes.